Episcopal Diocese of Wisconsin

 The Episcopal Diocese of Wisconsin, originally the Diocese of Wisconsin and later the Diocese of Milwaukee, is the diocese of the Episcopal Church in the United States of America located in the state of Wisconsin.
 It is in Province V (for the Midwest region).
 The diocese was originally formed in 1847, but was re-established in 2024 by the merger of the Episcopal Diocese of Eau Claire and the Episcopal Diocese of Fond du Lac into the Diocese of Milwaukee.

+Statistics

+The 98 congregations of the diocese reported Average Sunday Attendance (ASA) of 3,997 persons and $13,131,291 of plate and pledge income in 2024.
+No membership statistics were reported in 2024 national parochial reports.
+Combined 2023 membership of the predecessor dioceses was 10,535 persons, a decrease from 15,902 in 2015.

 Cathedrals

 The reunited diocese retained the three historic cathedrals of the former Dioceses of Milwaukee, Eau Claire, and Fond du Lac.

 History

 The diocese was formed after Jackson Kemper was named the Episcopal Church's first missionary bishop and oversaw the church's mission to the Northwest Territories from 1835 to 1859.
 He became provisional bishop of Wisconsin from 1847 to 1854 and first bishop of the Diocese of Wisconsin from 1854 to 1870.

 In 1875, the Diocese of Fond du Lac was created to serve the northeastern 26 counties of the state.
 The Diocese of Eau Claire, was carved out of the diocese in 1928 for the counties in the northwestern part of Wisconsin.
 The Diocese of Wisconsin became the Diocese of Milwaukee in 1886.

-During the first two decades of the 21st century, membership declined from 15,000 to 8,000.

 In 2021, it was announced that the dioceses of Fond du Lac, Eau Claire, and Milwaukee would contemplate entering an agreement of greater collaboration.
 In October 2021, it was announced that the three dioceses would actively pursue reuniting as one diocese in Wisconsin.
 On May 4, 2024, the three dioceses voted to approve reunion as the Diocese of Wisconsin.
-The merger agreement received approval at General Convention in June 2024.
+The merger agreement received approval at the General Convention in June 2024.